 Preventing Future Chronic Diseases

-Chronic diseases, such as Alzheimer’s, cancer, dementia, digestive diseases, heart disease, migraines, autoimmune diseases, and accelerated rate of aging, are responsible for 70 percent of our country’s healthcare costs.
+Chronic diseases, such as Alzheimer’s, cancer, dementia, digestive diseases, heart disease, migraines, autoimmune diseases, and accelerated rate of aging are the results of chronic inflammation.
+It is estimated these are responsible for 70 percent of our country’s healthcare costs.
 Chronic inflammation on a cellular level is the major cause of chronic diseases.

 Chronic inflammation left unchecked is a major factor in “turning on” the chronic disease.
 Unfortunately, chronic inflammation (also called silent, systemic, or cellular inflammation) most frequently does not have symptoms.
 The use of appropriate biomarker laboratory tests can help to identify chronic inflammation.
 (View Schematic Below)